News

 Engagement with International Evaluation Contexts

-Participation in professional evaluation processes in the international XR and immersive field extended the ongoing inquiry on experiential structures to assessing diverse immersive works.
+Participation in professional evaluation processes in the international XR and immersive field extended the ongoing inquiry into experiential structures to include the assessment of diverse immersive works.

 22026